MeJamoLeo/nixos-and-flakes-book/docs/introduction/index.md

 The development environment of three desktop computers is managed by Home Manager, the main configuration is completely shared, and the configuration modified on any host can be seamlessly synchronized to other hosts through Git.

+> [!note]
+> He manages 7 environments with one nix-config.
+> Main configuration is shared

 Nix almost completely shielded me from the differences between OS and architecture at the bottom of the three machines, and the experience was very smooth!